NauticusOfficial/docs/source/includes/_order-hand-calls.md

 Retrieves the details of a specific instrument from the Order Management System of the trading venue.
 An instrument is a pair of exchanged products (or fractions of them) such as US dollars and ounces of gold.
-See “Products and Instruments” for more information about how products and instruments differ.
+See "Products and Instruments" for more information about how products and instruments differ.